 If you want a guided tour, there are some free ones available.
 Just be sure to call ahead to reserve your place; booking special tours may be necessary for groups of eight or more.

 Close to the Alamo Square Painted Ladies is Page Street, another area resplendent with Victorian-era homes, including sprawling corner mansions.
 Although some of the buildings have been painted in colors that aren’t quite reminiscent of the Victorian era, the houses are still worth a look.
 Look for Page Street on a Victorian architecture walking tour, particularly one covering nearby Alamo Square.
 These are private residences, so you’ll have to view them from the outside.

 Pacific Heights Mansions

 This San Francisco neighborhood saw its first homes built in the 1870s.
 Although many of these homes were damaged or destroyed in subsequent years and events such as the 1906 earthquake, much of the Victorian architecture remains.
 Rather than aiming to tour a specific building—most of the area still consists of private residences, after all—plan a walk through the neighborhood for authentic Victorian exterior photos.
-There’s shopping and dining on nearby Fillmore Street, too.
+There are shopping and dining on nearby Fillmore Street, too.
 Since you can view the exteriors of the Pacific Heights mansions at any time, this is an ideal stop if you’re not in San Francisco when one of the museums is open.
-Free walking tours of Pacific Heights are available, but call ahead to reserve your spot.
+Free walking tours of Pacific Heights are available but call ahead to reserve your spot.
 If you’re happy with the tour, you might want to donate to the organization sponsoring it, as a token of your appreciation.